ian-r-rose/ian-r-rose.github.io/content/2015-11-06-ultraviolet-catastrophe.md

 (though I do not evaluate the integral here).

 Here is the plot of what is now known as Planck's law, relating frequency to spectral radiance.
-As you can see, the area underneath the curve does not blow up:
+As you can see, the shape of the curve looks much more like that of the observed solar spectrum and the area underneath the curve does not blow up:

 ![planck_law](images/planck_law.png "Catastrophe averted")

+We can now safely fit the solar spectrum to Planck's law to determine the temperature of the sun, all without actually going there.
+And though we used the sun as our primary example, this works for basically anything: using Planck's law we know to pretty high accuracy the temperature of most visible astronomical objects.

 ## The Stefan-Boltzmann law